First printed map of the American continents by Sebastian Münster (1554)

 A map of the British Empire in America with the French and Spanish settlements adjacent thereto, (1775)

 “A new and correct map of the United States of North America” is the first map of the U.S. drawn and printed in the US by an American; it was printed in Connecticut by Abel Buell in March 1784, six months after the Treaty of Paris

 Propaganda from 1888.
-Liberty begins in Plymouth under the guide of the Bible and takes U.S. across the Great Plains towards Immortality (i.e. San Francisco); Slavery, on the other hand, starts in Jamestown without any Bible and leads USA on the path to Hades (i.e. Abilene, Texas).
+Liberty begins in Plymouth under the guide of the Bible and takes the U.S. across the Great Plains towards Immortality (i.e. San Francisco); Slavery, on the other hand, starts in Jamestown without any Bible and leads the USA on the path to Hades (i.e. Abilene, Texas).

 If we enter a World War – and LOSE, Los Angeles Examiner (November 14, 1937)

-The United States, with the greatest resources on earth, would suffer the fate of Poland, Austria and Germany – our prized lands would be divided among conquerors.
+The United States, with the greatest resources on earth, would suffer the fate of Poland, Austria, and Germany – our prized lands would be divided among conquerors.